Mayur1011/React/Notes/Notes.md

 And all these hooks must be only called inside of react components.
 They can't be called outside of component functions and they also should't called inside a nested functions.

+> <font size="6">useCallback()</font>

+> Syntax --> useCallback(argument1,argument2)
+>
+> argument1 : function which we store in back
+> argument2 : dependencies

+Here React store/save the function somewhere in the backend and for each re-rendering, React use this function instead of creating a new one for each new state because the function never changes

 **Basic hooks :--**

 1.  useState()
 2.  useEffect()
 3.  useReducer() : Replacement to useState().
 For more complex and powerful state management
 4.  useContext() : Used to pass the data to the child components without using props.
+5.  useCallback() : Used for React Optimization

 **RULES OF HOOKS :-**